 When the early motion picture companies wanted to make movies with an American flavor, they sent film units to Colorado and Wyoming.
 In need of someone who could coordinate the local men, materials and animals, they soon found Harry Gant to be indispensable.

-In 1912, he moved to California, and soon became a cameraman, actor and director.
+He moved to California in 1912 and soon became a cameraman, actor, and director.
 Though he had little respect for the kind of stories the writers passed off as “westerns”, he kept his mouth shut (mostly) and learned the craft.